Clinton-John/Capstone-Project/README.md

 5. sql_analysis_jumia.sql - contains the databse creation, loading of the data, and some analysis using sql

 PROJECT DESCRIPTION
 The Web Scraping and Analysis from Jumia shows how different categories of products relate to each other and their distribution.
 Through the charts, the top Brands are obtained, top brands per category, the categories with the highest discount, the categories with the highest ratings, and they are presented through charts.
+The Ecommerce web scraping main file gives you the opportunity to change the number of pages you would like to scrape, increasing the number of datasets you can get.

+This Project gives insights about different companies and organizations, how their discount percentages vary, and the ratings that different users gives them in different situations.
+This information can be used to promote some of the most used brands, building the user confidence and trust in the E-Commerce website.